Our Leadership Team

 Special Programs Director

-Family Resource Coordinator and FAST Lead
+Family Resource Coordinator and Student Support Administrator

 Kristina Weckesser has worked in the hospitality field for 10 years before attending University of Nevada Las Vegas, where she received her Bachelors of Science degree in Human Service Counseling and a Minor in Addictions.
 She started her career in Juvenile Justice advocating for victims of juvenile crimes and working with first time offenders.
 She has participated in several non-profit programs to support children at risk such as, Partnerships for Youth at Risk where she facilitated guidance lessons, risk assessments and crisis counseling to families and youth.
 After completing her Masters of Art in Schooling Counseling at University of Phoenix, she spent the next three years supporting children at a Treatment Foster Care agency where she was a case manager and later promoted to the Foster Parent Recruiter for Southern Nevada.
-She joined Nevada Virtual Academy in August of 2014 as a High School Counselor and is currently serving as the Family Academic Support Team Lead and Family Resource Coordinator.
+She joined Nevada Virtual Academy in August of 2014 as a High School Counselor and is currently serving as the Student Support Administrator and Family Resource Coordinator.
 Kristina enjoys being outdoors and a part time instructor at Western Nevada College in her free time.